 Our Standalone solution

-If you don't need a fully featured API integration, we also offer standalone terminals.
+If you do not need a fully featured API integration, we also offer standalone terminals.

-Before you start building a point-of-sale integration, you need to choose an integration architecture.
-This determines how your integration connects to the Adyen payments platform.
+Before you start building a point-of-sale integration with our Terminal API, you need to choose an integration architecture.
+This determines how your POS system —also referred to as cash register— connects to the Adyen payment terminals and the Adyen payments platform.

-• Local communications: the POS system communicates directly with the payment terminal over your local network.
+- With local communications the POS system communicates directly with the payment terminal over the local network.

 Local communications

-With a local Terminal API integration, your POS system communicates directly with the terminal over your local network.
-To make a payment, you make an API request directly to the IP address of the terminal, for the shopper to complete the transaction.
+In a Terminal API integration using local communications, your POS system communicates directly with the payment terminal over your local network.
+To make a payment, you send a Terminal API payment request directly to the IP address of the terminal.
+The shopper then completes the transaction on the terminal.
 You receive the result of the payment synchronously.

 Cloud communications

-With a cloud Terminal API integration, your POS system communicates with the terminal over the internet.
-To make a payment, you make an API request to the Adyen payments platform.
-This request is forwarded to the terminal, for the shopper to complete the transaction.
-You can choose whether you want to receive the result of the payments synchronously or asynchronously.
+In a Terminal API integration using cloud communications, your POS system communicates with the payment terminal over the internet.
+To make a payment, you send a Terminal API payment request to the Adyen payments platform.
+This request is forwarded to the terminal.
+The shopper then completes the transaction on the terminal.
+You receive the result of the payment synchronously or asynchronously, depending on how you choose to build your integration.

 Choosing between cloud and local

 When choosing an integration architecture, you should consider aspects like ease of integration, security, and usability.
-For example, a cloud integration is easier to implement but may not support all use cases.
-A local integration on the other hand can be more robust but requires an additional effort to ensure the local network communication between the POS system and the terminal is safe.
+For example, cloud communications is easier to implement but does not support all use cases.
+Local communications on the other hand can be more robust but requires an additional effort to ensure the local network communication between the POS system and the payment terminal is safe.

 To decide between cloud or local communications: